Application of Ultraviolet Light and MilStop to Restrict Powdery Mildew Infestation in Vegetable Greenhouses

 Objective 1.
 Determine percent reduction in powdery mildew severity on greenhouse lettuce when exposed to UV lights and MilStop fungicide compared to non-treated control

 All seedlings were transplanted within a factorial arrangement (4*2), based on randomized complete block design (RCBD), with four replications in a greenhouse.
 The second experimental factor was MilStop application with two levels (treated plots Vs. untreated control plots).
 In this study, 28 g of MilStop was mixed with 2.5 gallons of water and the solution was sprayed on plants twice with a two-week interval during the growing season of lettuce.
-Therefore, there was a total of 32 plots (eight treatments replicated four times).
+There was a total of 32 plots (eight treatments replicated four times).
 Each plot was 30 sq. ft irrigated with drip tapes.
 The entire trial was repeated three times in different greenhouses between January and April 2023.
+Throughout the lettuce growing season, systematic leaf sampling and plant photography were carried out for image analysis.
+The photographs were manually processed to estimate infestation levels.
+Plants were scored on a scale from 0 to 5, where 0 indicated no powdery mildew, and 5 represented 100% of the leaves infested with spores.
+Scores of 1, 2, 3, and 4 corresponded to infestation levels of up to 20%, 40%, 60%, and 80%, respectively.
+Sampling was conducted three times during the growing season.
+Analysis of variance (ANOVA) followed by a post hoc test (Duncan’s multiple ranges (DMRT)) was conducted to illustrate significant differences of powdery mildew infestation among treatments.

 Objective 3.
-Establish a demonstration greenhouse with the aim of educating vegetable growers and researchers in the field of crop production and pest management.
+Establish a demonstration greenhouse with the aim of educating vegetable growers and researchers in the field of crop production and pest management

 A section in a greenhouse was dedicated to demonstrate and educate growers on using integrated pest management techniques.
 This greenhouse has been managed through application of different ecologically sound approaches to produce a wide range of crop species.
 Application of UV-light and MilStop was adopted in that greenhouse to manage powdery mildew infestation.
 We used this greenhouse to collect preliminary data on the effect of the developed method on different crops such as several types of microgreens.
 Rodale Institute hosts educational events on production of specialty crops.
 Pocono Organics farm and this demonstration greenhouse served as the host for two sessions of Rodale Institute Farmer Training program and the Specialty Crop Symposium.